Equity Credit Union is a little-known credit union in Ontario that provides some of the best GIC rates in Canada.

 Equity Credit Union vs Competitors

-At the moment, Equity Credit union has the best GIC rates among all the other financial institutions I reviewed.
-Though the rates are promotional, the credit union has kept them higher than the GIC rates from other banks for a while.
+For a while, Equity Credit union has the best GIC rates among all the other financial institutions I reviewed.
+Though the rates are promotional, the credit union kept the higher GIC rates going banks for a while.

 |Registered GICs||TFSA, RRSP, RRIF||TFSA, RRSP||TFSA, RRSP, RRIF|